GamerMine/Emu_Intel8080/README.md

 - i18n (Some translations)
 - Some more items in the menu bar (like About, Quit...)
 - Possibility to play with a controller (mostly Dualshocks and Xbox controllers)
+- Make the window resizable to resize the game

 # Building
 ## Linux